-Questions about any of the above medications or about any medications that are not listed should be discussed at an appointment or by calling our office and talking to a member of our staff on telephone duty at 769-0338, ext. #2.
+Questions about any of the above medications or about any medications that are not listed should be discussed at an appointment or by by sending us a message on the portal.
+You may also call our office to speak with a member of our staff at 850-769-0338.